 4. Overvaluing of the Property

 Cash home offers may not always match the market value.
-However, you are guaranteed a fair price.
+However, you can get a fair price.
+Know what your home’s market value is and be comfortable with what discount you are willing to offer to guarantee the sale.
 You do not have to carry out expensive repairs or set aside funds for listing, staging, and photography.
-You also won’t have to part with the commissions.
 However, you may need to set realistic expectations for the value of your house.
-Overpricing your property can make you lose potential cash home investors.
+Overpricing your property can make you lose potential retail buyers, furthermore cash home investors.

 5. Having an Emotional Attachment to the Home

 While you may have fond memories of the home, bringing emotions to the table can cloud your judgment.
 You may need to adjust your frame of mind, viewing your house as a property.
 That’s how the cash home investors will see it.